IRS Form 5498 Instructions

 An account holder will receive a Form 5498 for each account.
 If you make a non-deductible contribution to your traditional IRA, then do a backdoor Roth conversion, you would receive a Form 5498 for both your traditional IRA as well as your Roth IRA.

-In addition, you would receive a Form 1099-R since money left your traditional IRA.
+In addition, you would receive a Form 1099-R for the traditional IRA since money left your traditional IRA.

 What does this mean?